 • Every shed: Note the date.
 Babies should shed every 2–3 weeks.
 A gap past 5–6 weeks in a young dragon means it’s time to recheck your setup.

-• Every 6–12 months: Replace the UVB bulb — T5 HO every 12 months, T8 every 6 months.
+• Every 6–12 months: Replace the UVB bulb.
+T5 HO every 12 months, T8 every 6 months.
 The single most skipped maintenance task in the hobby.

-• ✅ Basking temps for babies must hit 105–115°F — anything lower shuts down digestion and appetite.
+• ✅ Basking temps for babies must hit 105–115°F.

-• ✅ Mesh lids cut UVB output by 30–50% — account for this in your bulb-to-basking distance.
+• ✅ Mesh lids cut UVB output by 30–50%.

-• ✅ Full adult size is typically reached by 18 months — growth after that is weight, not length.
+• ✅ Full adult size is typically reached by 18 months.
+Growth after that is weight, not length.

 A dragon that’s eating, shedding on schedule, holding a healthy fat pad, and trending upward on the scale every two weeks is growing exactly the way it should.
-The chart gives you context — this checklist gives you confidence.
+The chart gives you context.
+This checklist gives you confidence.

 Medical Disclaimer: The information in this article is intended for general husbandry guidance only and does not constitute veterinary advice.
 If your bearded dragon is showing signs of illness, significant weight loss, or abnormal growth, please consult a qualified reptile veterinarian.